-Report on the Audit of the Financial Statements
+Report on the Financial Statements

-1. Qualified Opinion
+Qualified Opinion

-We have audited the accompanying financial statements of Andhra Cements Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2019, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Cash Flows Statement for the year then ended and notes to the financial statements including a summary of the significant accounting policies and other explanatory information (herein after referred to as "the financial statements").
+We have audited the accompanying financial statements of Andhra Cements Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2020, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended and notes to the Financial Statements including a summary of the significant accounting policies and other explanatory information (hereinafter referred to as "the Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph mentioned below, the aforesaid financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2019, its losses (including other comprehensive income), changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, except for the effects of the matters described in the 'Basis for Qualified Opinion' section of our report, the aforesaid financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2020 and losses (including other comprehensive income), changes in equity and its cash flows for the year ended on that date.

-2. Basis for Qualified Opinion
+Basis for Qualified Opinion

 We refer to Note 35 to the financial statements in respect of preparation of the financial statements of the Company on going concern basis for the reasons stated therein.
-During the financial year ended March 31, 2019, the Company has incurred losses of ₹ 18,011.42 lakhs, resulting into accumulated losses of ₹ 70,156.70 lakhs and erosion of net worth as at March 31, 2019.
-The Company has obligation towards fund based borrowings aggregating to ₹101,064.49 lakhs as on March 31, 2019 including working capital loans and interest accrued thereon.
-The Company's current liabilities have exceeded current assets as on March 31.
-2019.
+During the financial year ended March 31, 2020, the Company has incurred losses of ₹ 16,841 lakhs, resulting into accumulated losses of ₹86,998 lakhs and erosion of net worth as at March 31, 2020.
+The Company has obligation towards fund based borrowings aggregating to ₹ 1,09,494 lakhs as on March 31, 2020 including working capital loans and interest accrued thereon.
+The Company's current liabilities have exceeded current assets as on March 31, 2020.
 These matters require the Company to generate additional cash flow to fund the operations as well as payments to lenders, creditors, statutory dues and other obligations.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt on the company's ability to continue as going concern and therefore the company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 Accordingly, we are unable to comment on the consequential impact, if any on the accompanying financial statements.

 We conducted our audit of the financial statements in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Act.
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our gualified opinion on the financial statements.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Companies Act, 2013 and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion on the financial statements.

-3. Emphasis of Matters
+Emphasis of Matters